 Competitors for Your App

-A thorough analysis of the competitors is essential to add value through your app.
-The same problem must be solved by the competition, but in a different way.
+A thorough analysis of the competitors is essential to add value to your app.
+The same problem must be solved by the competition but in a different way.

 Risks for the Mobile App Build